-The proposed bill introduces a new chapter, Chapter 104, titled "Bed Bugs in Residential Premises Act," to Title 23 of the General Laws concerning health and safety.
+The proposed bill introduces a new chapter, CHAPTER 104, titled "Bed Bugs in Residential Premises Act," to Title 23 of the General Laws concerning health and safety.
 This chapter outlines the responsibilities of landlords and tenants regarding the notification, inspection, and treatment of bed bugs in residential units.
 It mandates that tenants must promptly notify their landlords via written or electronic notice if they know or reasonably suspect the presence of bed bugs.
-Upon receiving such notice, landlords are required to act within 96 hours to obtain an inspection of the dwelling unit by a pest control agent and may enter the unit or any contiguous unit for this purpose.
+Upon receiving such notice, landlords are required to act within 96 hours to obtain an inspection of the unit and any contiguous units by a pest control agent.
+If bed bugs are confirmed, landlords must initiate treatment within five business days and are responsible for all associated costs.
+Tenants are required to comply with reasonable measures for inspection and treatment and are liable for costs if they fail to comply with these requirements.

-Furthermore, the bill amends Section 45-24.3-6 of the General Laws to require all owners or occupants of dwellings to comply with the new bed bug regulations.
-The act is set to take effect upon passage, establishing clear guidelines for both parties involved in maintaining pest-free living conditions.
+Additionally, the bill amends Section 45-24.3-6 of the General Laws to require all owners or occupants of dwellings to comply with the new bed bug regulations outlined in this chapter.
+This ensures that both landlords and tenants are held accountable for maintaining pest-free living conditions.
+The act will take effect upon passage.

 Statutes affected: